MESGJanie/documentation/installation/node.md

-# Deploy a Node
+# Run a Node

-You can deploy a node with a simple command line
+You can run a node with a simple command line

 ```bash
 curl -sSL https://get.mesg.tech | bash